TheFriendlyCoder/FriendlyShell/README.rst

 ..
-This is a readme file encoded in reStructuredText format, intended for use on the summary page for the pyjen
+This is a readme file encoded in reStructuredText format, intended for use on the summary page for the FriendlyShell
 ..
 PyPI project.
 Care should be taken to make sure the encoding is compatible with PyPI's markup
 .. syntax.
 See this site for details:
 .. http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html